Fit and proper assessments in the Caribbean Netherlands

 Description of decision-making and appointment considerations

 Please provide a description of the decision-making process preceding your selection of the appointee, including your considerations as to why the appointee meets the job profile.
-If relevant, describe the measures taken to counter any conflicts of interest or the semblance thereof.
+If relevant, describe the measures taken to counter any actual or perceived conflicts of interest.

-The suitability matrix and accompanying notes provide insight into the appointee's expertise and capabilities and of those of the other board members.
+The expertise and capability matrix and accompanying notes provide insight into the appointee's expertise and capabilities and of those of the other board members.
 The composition of the board as a whole also plays a role in assessing a person’s fitness.

 To properly assess the matrix, we need the following: